-Most configuration objects allow you to import and export data, such as configuration options, by clicking on the More button and selecting Import or Export.
+Most configuration objects allow you to import and export data, such as configuration options, by clicking More and selecting Import or Export.
 Genesys Administrator Extension uses the CFG/CONF file formats.

 Refer to the File Formats tab, above, for more information on acceptable file formats for import.